Labyrinthia - Fun, Play and Learning

 Labyrinthia is a fun, enjoyable and challenging attraction for children, adults and seniors, where you can exercise both your brain and legs.
 They are specialized in having various types of mazes and labyrinths.

-Labyrinthia is closed for the winter, but will open again on April 30, 2022.
+Labyrinthia is closed for the winter, but will open again in Spring 2023.